COM 311 MULTI-MEDIA COMMUNICATIONS One Semester

 ART 131 PAINTING (Grades 9 – 12) One Semester

 This class will focus on color theory and basic painting terms and techniques in a variety of media including but not limited to watercolor paint, tempera paint, and acrylic paint.
 Artists through history will be presented in relation to painting.
 Through discussion, written activities and projects, learners will develop a better understanding of these artists and their impact and influence on art.
 Prerequisite: Fundamentals of Art.
+Class offered every other year, opposite of ART-161 Printmaking.

 ART 141 SCULPTURE AND CERAMICS (Grades 9 – 12) One Semester